IT Support Automation Examples: 20 Ranked by Operational Impact

 What it does: Calculates a risk score for each proposed change based on affected configuration items, change history of the affected component, and scheduling conflicts with other planned changes or business events.

 Why it matters: Manual change risk assessment is inconsistent and time-consuming.
-AI-assisted risk scoring reduces CAB preparation time and improves consistency across the change portfolio without removing human decision authority.
+AI-assisted risk scoring reduces CAB preparation time and improves consistency across the change portfolio.
+Human decision authority is preserved.

 Precondition: CMDB must be populated with reasonably accurate CI relationships for the risk scoring to produce reliable outputs.